gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 SELECT * FROM pay_transaction_flagged_enriched_s WHERE is_flagged = 1;
 ```

-> **What just happened?** Flink now runs two persistent streaming jobs: the first joins raw transactions against the blacklist and writes to `priv.pay.transaction-flagged.delta.v1`; the second reads that topic, joins against the merchant reference table, and writes to `priv.pay.transaction-flagged-enriched.delta.v1`.
-Each job maintains its join state independently, forming a pipeline of enriched, continuously growing datasets.
+> **What just happened?** Two persistent streaming jobs now run on the Flink cluster in sequence.
+The first joins raw transactions against the blacklist; the second reads that output and joins with the merchant reference table.
+Each job writes to its own Kafka topic, forming a pipeline.
 New merchant records appearing in `pub.ref.merchant.state.v1` are automatically picked up by the upsert-kafka state and applied to subsequent joins.

 ---